twfb/GitClone/README.md

 # Git Clone

-Git clone by downloading zip and decompressing it
+Git clone by downloading zip and decompressing it, the download speed is greatly improved.

 ## Installation
 ```